Automatic Composition and Optimization of Multicomponent Predictive Systems With an Extended Auto-WEKA: Introduction

-The Combined Algorithm Selection and Hyperparameter configuration (CASH) problem~\cite{Thornton2013} consists of finding the best combination of learning algorithm $A^*$ and hyperparameters $\lambda^*$ that optimise an objective function $\mathcal{L}$ (e.g. Eq.~\ref{eq:cash} minimises the $k$-fold CV error) for a given dataset $\mathcal{D}$.
-Formally, CASH problem is given by:
+The Combined Algorithm Selection and Hyperparameter optimisation (CASH) problem presented in~\cite{Thornton2013} consists of finding the best combination of learning algorithm $A^*$ and hyperparameters $\lambda^*$ that optimise an objective function (e.g. Eq.~\ref{eq:cash} minimises the $k$-fold cross-validation error) for a given dataset $\mathcal{D}$.
+Formally, CASH problem is given by

 where $\mathcal{A} = \{A^{(1)}, \dotsc, A^{(k)}\}$ is a set of algorithms with associated hyperparameter spaces $\Lambda^{(1)}, \dotsc, \Lambda^{(k)}$.
-The loss function $\mathcal{L}$ takes as arguments an algorithm configuration $A_{\lambda}$ (i.e. an instance of a learning algorithm and hyperparameters), a training set $\mathcal{D}_{train}^{(i)}$ and a validation set $\mathcal{D}_{valid}^{(i)} = \mathcal{D} \setminus \mathcal{D}_{train}^{(i)}$.
+The loss function $\mathcal{L}$ takes as arguments an algorithm configuration $A_{\lambda}$ (i.e. an instance of a learning algorithm and hyperparameters), a training set $\mathcal{D}_{train}$ and a validation set $\mathcal{D}_{valid}$.

+In this paper we extend the CASH problem to support MCPSs, i.e. joint optimisation of predictive models (classifiers and regressors) and preprocessing chains.
+We embrace the representation of MCPS as Petri nets which we proposed in \cite{MartinSalvador2017} and thus